-- 1. The Permittee shall notify the Department in writing of any newly discovered release(s) of hazardous waste or hazardous constituents discovered during the course of groundwater monitoring, field investigations, environmental audits, or other means, within fifteen (15) days of discovery.
-Such newly discovered releases may be from SWMUs or AOCs identified in Condition V.A.1. or SWMUs or AOCs identified in Condition V.A.2. for which further investigation under Condition V.C.4. was not required. - 2.
-If the Department determines that further investigation of the SWMUs and AOCs is needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Condition V.F.1.a.
+1. The permittee shall notify the Department in writing of any newly discovered release(s) of hazardous waste or hazardous constituents discovered during groundwater monitoring, field investigations, environmental audits, or other means, within fifteen (15) calendar days of discovery.
+Such newly discovered releases may be from SWMUs or AOCs identified in Condition V.A.2. or SWMUs or AOCs identified in Condition V.A.4. for which further investigation under Condition V.C.4. was not required.

+2. If the Department determines that further investigation of the SWMUs and AOCs is needed, the permittee shall be required to prepare a plan for such investigations as outlined in Condition V.F.1.b.